Water is Sacred: A Gathering at the Headwaters

 Saturday Tours & Conversations:

-- 11:00 am-1:00 pm, LaSalle Lake State Recreation Area — Hear the story of the Firelight Camp.
+- 11:00 am-2:00 pm: LaSalle Lake State Recreation Area — Hear the story of the Firelight Camp.
 Firelight was named by Anishinaabe elder, Leonard Thompson, to highlight the work of bringing truth to light.
-Dawn Goodwin and other native women will also talk about their experiences in the Water Protector movement.
+Dawn Goodwin and Simone Senogles will also talk about their experiences in the Water Protector movement.
 Sack lunch provided.

-- 3:00 pm, Rights of Nature — Gather at Camp Oziwindib for a conversation about the Rights of Nature and Treaties.
-Led by Joe LaGarde and others from the Niibi Center.
+- 7:30 pm (after dinner): Rights of Nature — Gather at the fire at Ozawindib camp for a conversation about the Rights of Nature and Treaties.
+Led by Joe LaGarde and Terry Janis from the Niibi Center.

 Lodging & Food: